danitrave/SCALT/docs/source/prerequisites.rst

 Conda Installation
 =====

-SCALT is a command-line running tool written in python, R and bash programming language.
+SCALT is a command-line running tool written in python, R and bash programming language that, currently, runs on UNIX systems only.
 Given that it requires detailed packages with specific versions, we decided to implement SCALT on a **Conda** environment.

 To install Conda, visit the `Conda Installation Page <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and follow the instructions step by step for the regular installation on your operating system.